makerdao/testchain/README.md

 * `--ci`: If this is set, all unrecognized arguments will be treated as a new command.
 This command will be run, and Ganache will exit afterward.

-## Deploying changes to contract code

-When the deploy script is run, it copies ABI files and output addresses of deployment contracts to a file in `out/` directory.
-These can be copied into the source code of applications working with the test chain as you see fit.

-## Creating new snapshots

-Use `scripts/create-snapshot NAME` to copy the contents of `var/chaindata` into a new folder `snapshots/NAME`.
-Add `--force` if you want to replace an existing snapshot.

-## Recipe: rebuilding MCD
+## Deployer account

+Some governance processes are bypassed in the testchain deployment.
+This gives the deployer account special priveleges within the system (such as triggering a shutdown).
+This account also starts with a balance of 400 MKR.

 ```
-./scripts/launch -s scd-only --deploy --deploy-mcd-only
+Address: 0x16Fb96a5fa0427Af0C8F7cF1eB4870231c8154B6
+Key: 474BEB999FED1B3AF2EA048F963833C686A0FBA05F5724CB6417CF3B8EE9697E
 ```

-This starts with a snapshot of all the SCD contracts, and then redeploys all the MCD contracts on top of that snapshot.
-Edit `scripts/deploy-mcd` to tweak the build parameters or add to it.
+## Creating a new snapshot

+Create a new snapshot with: `./scripts/create-snapshot $SNAPSHOT_NAME`

+Update an existing snapshot with: `./scripts/create-snapshot $SNAPSHOT_NAME --force`

+If you want to update the `default` or `scd-only` snapshots, you can also run `yarn create-default-snapshot` or `yarn create-scd-snapshot`

+## Contract data and build output

+When the deployment scripts are run, they copy ABI files and output addresses from the deployed contracts to a file in the `out/` directory.
+These can be copied into the source code of applications working with the testchain as you see fit.